Iowa Presenters Network

 Here is the latest news from the Iowa Presenters Network!

-Non-member organizations or individuals are welcome to attend all of Monday's activities for $50 per person or Mon/Tues activities for $75 per person.
+Detailed retreat info is found below.
+Non-Iowa Presenter Network organizations or individuals are welcome to attend all of Monday's activities for $50 per person or Mon/Tues activities for $75 per person.
+Sunday night social/dinner is $25 extra for everyone.
+Please register no later than October 31 using this link.

-If your org is not currently a member, consider joining now!
+If your org is not currently a member of Iowa Presenters, consider joining now!
 As a member, up to 2 individuals from your organization may attend Mon & Tues activities at no charge (beyond membership dues).
-This is a huge member benefit and to enhance that, your membership will be good through June 30, 2026, getting you valuable access to our listserv, members-only portion of our website, virtual meet-ups, and another in-person gathering this coming December.
-To become a member, go here or find a membership form/invoice attached if that's easier for you: https://www.iowapresenters.net/become-a-member
+This is a major member benefit and to enhance that, your membership will be good through June 30, 2026, getting you valuable access to our listserv, members-only portion of our website, virtual meet-ups, and another in-person gathering in Summer 2026.
+To become a member, go here: https://www.iowapresenters.net/become-a-member

-5:00pm Dinner & Social Gathering at West O Brewery, 503 Terrace Park Blvd.
-West Okoboji, IA
+5:00pm Dinner & Social Gathering at Location TBD

 8:30am Continental breakfast